YOUNG EAP BLOG: ‘ETHICS IN PAEDIATRICS’ CHALLENGES FOR YOUNG PAEDIATRICIANS

 We recommend providing insight into European paediatric residents’ and fellows’ experiences with perceptions of ethical challenges in their current and future practice.
 This may consequently inform paediatric ethics training.
 Paediatric trainees can then be trained and empowered to face and to solve current and future ethical dilemmas, and to use moral distress as an impetus to promote child advocacy and medical decision-making.

-Authors
+List of Authors

 References